xz90/final_project_xz90/PROPOSAL.md

 4. **Timeline**
     1. By the end of Week1, I will have implemented particles based on human faces
     1. By the end of Week2, I will have implemented special effects and start working on connect it with OpenCV functions
-    1. By the end of Week3, I will have implemented OpenCV functions and make the whole project runnable
+    1. ~~By the end of Week3, I will have implemented OpenCV functions and make the whole project runnable~~
+   1. **Modification based on project progress: By the end of Week3, I will implemented second app (mosaic filter based on particles).**

 5. **Stretch Goals**